regisf/Strawberry/README.md

 Flask Blog Engine
 =================

-* This is an early prototype here for backup reasons.
+FBE is an attempt to write a minimalistic blog engine but highly extensible in the Python language with Flash and MongoDB

 Requirement
 -----------
+See requirement.txt

-Python 2.7
+Python 2.7 (not tested with Py3)
 Flask and its dependencies
-pymongo and MongoDB
+pymongo